 While our marriage isn’t perfect, (we are both human after all) we have made certain things a priority to help keep our marriage strong.

 Communication is key to any successful marriage.
 When you throw special needs parenting into the mix, communication really does need to be open between you and your spouse.
 You’re dealing with a lot of stress factors most marriages don’t face.
 Make sure you communicate with each other what you’re really feeling about your child’s diagnosis.

 You’ll both need to grieve your child’s diagnosis and the life you thought you would have together.
 Take the time to communicate with each other through the grieving process.
 You each might grieve differently and that’s ok; but, you need to let your spouse know how you need to grieve.
 It might sound silly, like why does my husband need to understand my grieving process.
 But to be honest if he doesn’t understand (or you don’t understand how he is grieving) you risk misunderstanding each other.
 How someone else grieves might be taken as being insensitive, or just not caring by other.
-That’s the last message you want to communicate, so make sure you take the time to understand each other.You each might grieve differently and that's ok; but, you need to let your spouse know how you… Click To Tweet
+That’s the last message you want to communicate, so make sure you take the time to understand each other.You each might grieve differently and that's ok; but, you need to let your spouse know how you need to grieve.
+Click To Tweet

 You also need to remember that the grieving process will go in cycles.
 It’s not uncommon to grieve over and over.
 Be open with your spouse about where you are on the cycle.

 Your marriage is a partnership.
 Each of us have different strengths and weaknesses.
 Put these together and we make a pretty awesome team.
 The trick is to figure out how to best come together as a team and work together.
 Take some time to really figure out what areas each of you excel in, then place that individual in charge of those things.
 If you see your partner struggling in something come along side them and help them through just like any teammate would.